suparna-khamaru/applitools_hackathon_submission/README.md

 3. After each test run, test report shall be locally generated/updated with latest test result in the txt file automatically.

-## Components of Test Framework
+## Components of the Test Framework

 ### 1. Tests

 Consists of:
 - Task 1 -> cross browser test
 - Task 2 -> filter black shoe test
-- Task 3 -> navigate to product details page test
+- Task 3 -> product details test

 ### 2. Actions

-Usually consists of logics and test-step function calls.
+Consists of logics and test-step function calls.

-In this test framework, `actions` folder covers the following reusuable function calls:
+In this test framework, `actions` package covers the following reusuable function calls:

 - Filter black shoe in home page
   - Handles test for all viewport sizes such as: